ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

 #### Your toolbox for processing emotions

-- Coping mechanisms are ways to deal with emotional troubles.
+- `Coping mechanism`s are ways to deal with emotional troubles.
 - They can be categorized into 5 parts
   - **Emotional**
     - Trying to work on the emotions.